ausimian/erlang-android-arm/README.md

 The dockerfile also builds a version of OpenSSL suitable for Android, enabling the crypto and ssl applications.
 Distribution appears to work.

+Most of this was just lifted from previous work by [Chris Double](https://bluishcoder.co.nz/2015/06/21/building-erlang-for-android.html).

 ## Build

     docker build -t <tag> .